top of page

 4. Panels on the right for Layers, Properties, and Command History.

-That means you can learn at your own pace — start by clicking icons, and as you remember their names, type them directly for faster modeling.
+Rhino’s philosophy is simple: every icon equals a command, and almost every command can also be typed.
+This means I can learn at my own pace.
+I can start by clicking icons, and as I remember their names, I can type them directly for faster modeling.

 2. The Standard Toolbar